Canadian Pacific Railway

 March 21 2021 | Canadian Pacific Railway (CP) announced plans to purchase Kansas City Southern (KCS) for US$29 billion. |

-This contents of the box above is based on material from the Wikipedia article Canadian Pacific Kansas City, which is released under the Creative Commons Attribution-ShareAlike 4.0 International License.
+This contents of the box above is based on material from the Wikipedia articles Canadian Pacific Kansas City, History of the Canadian Pacific Railway & Delaware and Hudson Railway, which are released under the Creative Commons Attribution-ShareAlike 4.0 International License.